Is Crypto Too Risky? 12 Experts Weigh In

-In addition, some experts argue that cryptos may not be a good fit for you if your investment portfolio or mental health can’t manage it.
+In addition, some experts argue that crypto may not be a good fit for you if your investment portfolio or mental health can’t manage it.

-The sentiment is echoed by Jared Tendler, mental game coach and author of “The Mental Game of Trading,’ who tells GOBankingRates that one interesting aspect behind the rising interest in cryptos is the impact of trading psychology, and how it is starting to affect the market in unprecedented ways.
+The sentiment was echoed by Jared Tendler, mental game coach and author of “The Mental Game of Trading” who told GOBankingRates that one interesting aspect behind the rising interest in crypto is the impact of trading psychology and how it is starting to affect the market in unprecedented ways.

-“People need to understand how Fear of Missing Out can impact their decision making.
-“It’s important to learn to isolate elements like FOMO that might force them to jump into positions outside of their strategy,” Tendler says.
+“People need to understand how fear of missing out (FOMO) can impact their decision making,” Trendler said.
+“It’s important to learn to isolate elements like FOMO that might force them to jump into positions outside of their strategy.”

-He adds that for inexperienced investors/traders, it’s important to understand the Dunning-Kruger Effect, which is the tendency of “poorly skilled performers to overestimate their abilities.”
+He added that inexperienced investors/traders must understand the Dunning-Kruger Effect, which is the tendency of “poorly skilled performers to overestimate their abilities.”

 Finally, some experts warn that while you can allocate crypto in the portion of your aggressive investment, investors should know it’s still not a conventional way to invest your money.

-No. Crypto is too Unstable for the Average Investor
+Crypto Is Too Unstable for the Average Investor

 Some financial experts, on the other hand, are strongly crypto-opposed, citing concerns of hype and speculation.

-Hill also points out that he feels that something “that can be influenced by a single tweet from a billionaire is not a wise investment decision.”
+Hill also pointed out that he feels that something “that can be influenced by a single tweet from a billionaire is not a wise investment decision.”

-“I would not recommend dabbling in crypto,” says Michael Shea, financial advisor at Applied Capital.
+“I would not recommend dabbling in crypto,” said Michael Shea, financial advisor at Applied Capital.
 “There has been a lot of hype and speculation around the currency.
 This has brought a lot of attention to it and driven up prices in recent years.
-The problem is that you’re not buying an income producing asset.
-There is not a future income stream you are purchasing like when you’re buying a business.”
+The problem is that you’re not buying an income-producing asset.
+There is not a future income stream you are purchasing like when you’re buying a business.

 “People value an investment in a company based on its projected future cash flows.
-The current stock price reflects this information which changes from day to day.
-In crypto you’re buying a currency that may or may not have sustainable value due to the lack of income and lack of regulation.
-There are still too many unknown risks associated with it which makes it too risky of an investment in my opinion,” he adds.
+The current stock price reflects this information, which changes from day to day.
+In crypto, you’re buying a currency that may or may not have sustainable value due to the lack of income and lack of regulation.
+There are still too many unknown risks associated with it which makes it too risky of an investment, in my opinion.”

-And some prefer traditional investing, via stocks, 401(k), IRAs, money market funds and index funds, for example, as they just consider crypto too risky, or too unstable.
+Some prefer traditional investing — via stocks, 401(k), IRAs, money market funds and index funds — and consider crypto too risky or too unstable.

-Adam Garcia, founder of The Stock Dork, says he is not in favor of investing in crypto because they’re as “hot-tempered as a 12-year-old.”
+Adam Garcia, founder of The Stock Dork, said he is not in favor of investing in crypto because it is as “hot-tempered as a 12-year-old.”

-Connor Brown, founder of the website After School Finance, says it’s smart to invest in crypto, but only once you’ve taken care of your other investments first.
+Connor Brown, founder of After School Finance, said it’s smart to invest in crypto, but only once you’ve taken care of your other investments first.

-Finally, the increasingly fast adoption of cryptos is akin to the way the internet was, and they represent the money of the future, some experts say.
+Finally, the increasingly fast adoption of crypto is akin to the way the internet was, and they represent the money of the future, some experts say.

 “In most circumstances, using fiat currencies means paying more taxes and worrying more.
 All of these issues will, however, be alleviated with the rise of cryptocurrencies.
 Cryptocurrencies are the money of the future because they provide the most practical solutions that everyone needs.”

-Andrej Ilisin, founder of Smart Billions, says that when it comes to dabbling in crypto it’s important to remember four things:
+Andrej Ilisin, founder of Smart Billions, said it’s important to remember four things when dabbling in crypto:

-1. Volatility is to be expected, don’t panic at the first sign of trouble
+- Volatility is to be expected, so don’t panic at the first sign of trouble.

-3. Build up an emergency fund of 3-6 months expenses before buying any cryptocurrency.
-At this stage where its real-world uses are limited (although quickly expanding), its most common use is still as an investment option.
+- Build an emergency fund of 3-6 months’ expenses before buying any cryptocurrency.
+At this stage, where its real-world uses are limited (although quickly expanding), its most common use is still as an investment option.
 As with any investment it isn’t guaranteed, so having a safety net is key.